Boris Komucki

-Boris Komuczki (born 28 December 1956 in Rijeka) is a former Croatian handball player and coach.
+Boris Komuczki (born 28 December 1956) is a former Croatian handball player and coach.

 Playing career

 Komucki started playing handball at a young age in primary school in Trsat.
 He soon moved to RK Kvarner where he started his handball career.

 He was supposed to play for the Yugoslav national team at the 1978 World Championship but couldn't due to mandatory military service.